of Assets: This shows the number of assets that have been uploaded to your Content Hub

 The number of assets

-Each of the above metrics can be viewed for a time period ranging from 7 days till the last 6 months.
+Each of the above metrics can be viewed for a time period as chosen by the filtering done by you.

 Besides, Paperflite also tracks metrics such as:

-Content engagement metrics is mostly external that tell you how your content was engaged by your prospects.
-It includes the below metrics for specified durations (i.e., ranging from 7 days until 6 months or choose your date range):
+Content engagement metrics are mostly external that tell you how your content was engaged by your prospects.
+It graphically shows the below metrics:

 Number of shares